 — Karen S. Conlin (@GramrgednAngel) October 20, 2015

 High demand doesn’t mean you can’t use or afford these editors too, but it does mean you’ll have to plan ahead.
-Six months before your edit would not be too soon to begin lining up an editor you’d love to work with.
+Six months before your edit would not be too soon to begin start looking for the kind of editor you’d love to work with, and you’ll want to have a schedule lined up at least several months in advance.
 Bonus: There’s nothing like a looming editing deadline to motivate you to whiz through your last round of revisions.

 Did I mention allowing time for revisions?
-Your edit is complete.
-Guess what?
-It’s time for more revisions.
-Unless your copyedit was as gentle as the hand of a mother powdering her newborn babe’s behind, you’re in for some hard work.
-I recommend at least one month to make revisions on a content edit; this could go much longer if you have major restructuring to do.
-And a routine line edit can produce thousands of tracked changes and comments in your manuscript; you’ll want to review all of them.
+Unless your copyedit was as gentle as the hand of a mother powdering her newborn babe’s behind, you’re in for some hard work after a professional edit.
+I recommend at least one month to make revisions on a developmental edit; this could go much longer if you have major restructuring to do.
+And a routine line edit can produce thousands of tracked changes and comments in your manuscript.
+You’ll want to review all of them.

 Be realistic with yourself about how long this could take.
 If you’re a slow, methodical writer who considers and tinkers with every idea along the way, there’s no reason to think you’ll breeze through your revisions in a matter of days.
-Editors are used to adjusting schedules for revision delays, but it’s a complex game of scheduling Jenga at best, and sometimes it simply might not be possible.
-Do your best to start off with a realistic course of action and then stick to your schedule, or you could lose your spot in your editor’s line.
+Editors are used to adjusting schedules for revision delays, but it’s a complex game of scheduling Jenga at best.
+Do your best to stick to your schedule and avoid losing your spot in your editor’s line.

 Ready to schedule an editor for your manuscript?
 That editor could be me!